 - Possesses anticancer effect (Lucas Bonfim Marques et al, Toxicol In Vitro., 2020)

-Pau D’arco supplements contain many active ingredients including Beta-lapachone and Lapachol at different concentration levels.
-(J Rubén Gómez Castellanos et al, J Ethnopharmacol., 2009) The molecular pathways which are regulated by Pau D’arco include Oxidative Stress, Epithelial to Mesenchymal Transition, WNT Beta Catenin Signaling, P53 Signaling and DNA Repair.
-These cellular pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death.
+Pau D’arco supplements contain many active ingredients including Lapachol and Beta-lapachone at different concentration levels.
+The molecular pathways which are regulated by Pau D’arco include MYC Signaling, Oxidative Stress, Oncogenic Histone Methylation and WNT Beta Catenin Signaling.
+These biochemical pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death of cancer cells.
 Because of this biological regulation – for cancer nutrition, the right choice of supplements like Pau D’arco individually or in combination is an important decision to be made.
-When making decisions on the use of supplement Pau D’arco for cancer – do consider all these factors and explanations.
-Because just as true for cancer treatments – Pau D’arco use cannot be a one-size-fits-all decision for all types of cancers.
+When making decisions on the use of supplement Pau D’arco over other nutritional supplements – do consider all these factors.

-1. Will Pau D’arco Supplements benefit Cancer Patients with Testicular Germ Cell Tumors undergoing Ifosfamide treatment?
+1. Will Pau D’arco Supplements benefit Primary Adamantinoma patients undergoing Radiation treatment?

 Foods to Eat After Cancer Diagnosis!